xqyet/Infinite-Seed-Phrase-Randomizer_BACKEND/README.md

 - **BitcoinJS**: For Bitcoin integration.
 - **ASP.NET Core API**: Backend API for generating seed phrases.

-*example of wallet with funds being found (it's my own wallet using a limited search) *also yes I know you could use my own program to find my wallet address in 30 years :p
+*example of wallet with funds being found (it's my own wallet using a limited search) *also yes I know you could use my own program to eventually find this wallet address :p

   <img src="SeedPhraseAPI/seedfound_gui.png" alt="example of wallet with funds being found (it's my own wallet using a limited search)" width="75%" />